This spicy-as-you-want-to-make-it cauliflower peanut stir-fry is a hearty vegan dinner recipe. Serve it with rice or quinoa or a complete meal!

 Difference between sesame and toasted sesame oil

 Sesame oil can be both virgin and refined.
-It’s a light-tasting oil that’s great for stir-fry dishes and sautes.
+It’s a light-tasting oil that’s great for stir-fry dishes and sautés.
+The color is also light – think your typical vegetable oil tan color.

 When people mention sesame oil, they are often talking about toasted sesame oil.

-Toasted sesame oil has a very strong flavor.
+Toasted sesame oil has a very strong flavor and deep brown color.
 It has a distinct aroma – of warm, slow-roasted sesame seeds.
-It adds a toasted nutty flavor to Asian dishes.
-I am a fan.
+It adds a toasted nutty flavor to recipes that regular sesame oil does not.

-But a little goes a long way.
-For this recipe, I recommend no more than 1 tablespoon in the sauce and that may be pushing it honestly.
-So you can start with less based on your preferences.
+But a little toasted sesame oil goes a long way.
+For this recipe, I recommend no more than 1 tablespoon of toasted oil in the sauce and that may be pushing it honestly.
+So you can start with less of it based on your taste.

 Is this recipe spicy?